 When I went to grab a couple more croissants, I was gone not even one minute and my plate was cleared, juice and water were filled, and my napkin was nicely folded for my return.
 After breakfast I passed by Fuel Coffee Co for an iced coffee and some gelato, because when you’re on vacation, there’s no rules, so why not have gelato for breakfast.
 The Costa Rican coffee had light milk chocolate notes with a slightly fruity finish, it was divine.

 We got into the PH Experiences shuttle and set off to Diamante Eco Adventure Park for The “Adventure Pass Excursion”, consisting of a day of ziplining and exploring the Guanacaste Animal Sanctuary.
 The Diamante Eco Adventure Park is home to the longest dual action zipline in the country, as well as a mile long zipline known as The Howler – likely named after the sounds people make right after take off.
 There were a total of 5 lines, with photographers set up along the way to capture photos, which are available to purchase for $10 at the end.
 This wasn’t my first time ziplining, but I had never been on a zipline horizontally (“superman style”), to say I faced a little trepidation while I was strapped in, would be an understatement.
 Being able to fly above Costa Rica and see it from that vantage point was unforgettable, and the sense of accomplishment afterwards was euphoric.
+My friend also told me before we went to visit this website to find out more about the areas we could visit in Guanacaste.
+I’m so glad we researched before we went because it helped us have such a fantastic time!

 After the ziplines we walked through the animal sanctuary, and got to see a sloth eat (They only wake up to eat and then go back to sleep – where can i apply for that job?).
 The butterfly enclosement was filled with hundred of Blue Morpho butterflies, but it was meeting one of my childhood idols, Toucan Sam, that really made the day.
 After our walk through the animal sanctuary we went to learn about chocolate and even got to make chocolate from it’s raw ingredients.
 After a busy day at Diamante Eco Adventure Park we walked down to the beach to paddle board and snorkel.
 While the rest of the group hit the water, I took advantage of a siesta in a hammock on the beach.